Introduction

 Anonymous:

 John Forest (c.
-1365 – 25 March 1446), was an English composer.
+1365 – 25 March 1446), was an English composer of the late Medieval era.
 There are two motets of Forest’s in the Old Hall Manuscript, but much more survives in Continental sources such as the Trent Codices.
 His music contrasts declamatory and melismatic passages; the conflict of rhythms between the various voices gives his music a restless quality.

 56. Qualis est dilectus tuus